fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 Change also the definition of the <i>anecdote reducer and action creators</i> to use the Redux Toolkit's <em>createSlice</em> function.

-Implementation note: when you use the Redux Toolkit to return the initial state of anecdotes, it will be immutable, so you will need to make a copy of it to sort it, or you will encounter "TypeError: Cannot assign to read only property '".
+Implementation note: when you use the Redux Toolkit to return the initial state of anecdotes, it will be immutable, so you will need to make a copy of it to sort the anecdotes, or you will encounter the error "TypeError: Cannot assign to read only property".
 You can use the spread syntax to make a copy of the array.
 Instead of:

 ```js